Creepy Nuts Major Debut 5th Anniversary Live "2017–2022" in Nippon Budokan: Release and promotion

-The Blu-ray sets comes in 2 variants: a standard version, including the Blu-ray of the concert, behind the scenes, directed by Hiroya Brian Nakano and interview footages from Shin'ichiro "Jet" Takagi; and a limited edition, additionally including a box set of their fifth anniversary's merchandises.
+The Blu-ray sets come in 2 variants: a standard version, including the Blu-ray of the concert, behind the scenes, directed by Hiroya Brian Nakano and interview footage from Shin'ichiro "Jet" Takagi; and a limited edition, additionally including a box set of their fifth anniversary's merchandise.
 To promote the live Blu-ray discs, the duo uploaded three songs from the live work to their official YouTube channel, which are "Miyagebanashi", "Bad Orangez" and "Major Debut Shinan".